TRKuan/homework1-color-transfer/README.md

 ![](./images/b.png)
 We can see that CycleGAN is better on preserving the structure of the image while Image Analogies only captures the general style.

 As for the resources needed to generate the image.
 CycleGAN needs lots of training data and training time.
 Powerful GPUs are also needed to accelerate the training process.
-On the other hand, Image Analogies only needs 2 carefully picked images as training data and the time is mainly spend on inference not training.
+On the other hand, Image Analogies only needs 2 carefully picked images as example image and the time is mainly spend on inference not training.

 | Method           | Training Time | Inference Time |
 | ---------------- | ------------- | -------------- |